YodaTheCoder/ProjectEulerJS/README.md

 ### Problem 4

-[multiplier.js](./problems/multiplier.js) contains the classes Multiplier and Palindrom.
+[multiplier.js](./problems/multiplier.js) contains the classes Multiplier and Palindrome.
 Multiplier returns a set of unique products for the two given input maximums.
 Palindrome has one method which returns a boolean indicating whether the input string is palindromic.

 ---